Loved beyond likes: Aging, Social Media, and Christian Identity

 Identity and Worth

 The human need for affirmation and relevance intensifies as people age, especially in a culture that prioritizes youth over experience.
-Social media can generate feelings of inadequacy by creating an endless comparison loop: we measure ourselves against curated images of success, beauty, and vitality.
-For those over 50, this can lead to a frantic effort to prove they “still have it,” laying grip on external markers of worth that are fleeting at best.
+The desire to be seen as youthful and relevant is not inherently wrong, but needs to be rooted in solid ground.
+Because social media can generate feelings of inadequacy by creating an endless comparison loop: we measure ourselves against carefully developed images of success, beauty, and vitality.
+For those over a certain age, for example, 50 this can lead to an effort to prove they “still have it,” which may cause distortions in the perception of self worth.

 Eternal Youth and the Fear of Aging

-Yet, the Christian perspective offers a counter-narrative: that aging reflects the wisdom and grace of a life lived under God’s care.
+Yet, the Christian perspective offers a counter-narrative: aging reflects the wisdom and grace of a life lived under God’s care.
 Rather than fearing it, we are called to see it through the lens of Christ’s victory over death.
 Aging, when viewed through the cross, is not a descent into irrelevance but a journey toward the fullness of life in Christ.
-Instead of resisting the marks of aging, we could see them as testimonies of God’s sustaining grace.
+Instead of loathing the marks of aging, we can see them as testimonies of God’s sustaining grace.
 Winkles and gray hairs may be reminders not of loss but of the wisdom, experiences, and relationships He has given us.
-The Bible doesn't loath, but praises age and wisdom.
+The Bible doesn't ditch, but praises age and wisdom.
 For example, Proverbs 16:31,“Gray hair is a crown of glory; it is gained in a righteous life.” and Job 12:12, “Wisdom is with the aged, and understanding in length of days.”

 Social Media, Authenticity, and Witness

 Social media offers a unique platform to share our lives and connect with others.
 For Christians, it can be a tool to bear witness to God’s goodness and grace.
-Yet, the pressure to shape an idealized image often leads to the loss of authenticity and consequent weakening of a true Christian witness.
+Yet, the pressure to shape an idealized image may lead to the loss of authenticity and consequent weakening of a true Christian witness.
 We may feel compelled to present a life where flaws, struggles, or signs of aging are hidden beneath the filters of happiness and constant motivation, creating a digital facade that can be both exhausting and spiritually harmful.

 In Christ, however, the concept of newness is transformed.
 Revelation 21:5 declares, “Behold, I am making all things new.”
 The renewal we long for is not cosmetic or superficial; it is the deep, eternal renewal of our hearts and lives through the work of the Holy Spirit.
 For Christians, this renewal begins in baptism, where we are made new creations in Christ (2 Corinthians 5:17).
 It continues through daily repentance and faith, as we are conformed to His image.
 While our outer bodies may age and fade, our inner selves are continually renewed by His grace.

-Can age be not merely a reality to accept but a gift to embrace?
+Aging as a gift?Can age be not merely a reality to accept but a gift to embrace?
 Humanly speaking, the answer to this question may not be easy.
-However, it leads us to reflect on the fact that each stage of life brings unique opportunities to glorify God and serve others.
-Aging can be a season of sharing the wisdom and faithfulness gained through years of walking with Christ.
-Psalm 71:18 expresses this truth,“Even when I am old and gray, do not forsake me, my God, till I declare your power to the next generation, your mighty acts to all who are to come.”
-It is an opportunity to witness a life rooted in the hope in Jesus.
+However, we know that each stage of life brings unique opportunities to glorify God and serve others.
+Aging can be a season of sharing the wisdom and faithfulness gained through years of walking with Christ, sharing the Hope we have in Him.
 Relevance through appearance can be replaced by relevance in faithfulness.
-Especially when we know that God's promises don't stop being valid at the age of 49.
 “Even to your old age I am he, and to gray hairs I will carry you.
 I have made, and I will bear; I will carry and will save.”(Isaiah 46:4)

 With all the filters and AI resources we have, we may be able to retain youthfulness for and indefinite amount of time.
 However, what really matters is what lasts forever.
 As 2 Corinthians 4:16 reminds us, "Though outwardly we are wasting away, yet inwardly we are being renewed day by day."
 We walk in Jesus with and identity shaped by the ageless content of His Word that gives us worth, purpose and value.